taikedz-mt/rspawn/README.md

 * Players will not spawn in spaces that are protected by any other player than the Server Admin.
 * Commands
     * Players can return to their spawn point with the `/spawn` command if they have `spawn` privilege.
+    * Players can invite other players to join their spawn - see "Spawn invites" below
 	* Players can request a new spawn point by typing `/newspawn` if they have the `newspawn` privilege.
 	* Players can set their spawn point by typing `/setspawn` if they have the `setspawn` privelege.
     * Players can assign a new random spawn for another player using `/playerspawn` if they have the `spawnadmin` privilege.

 KNOWN ISSUE - Any player not yet registered with a spawn point will be given a spawn point anywhere in the world.
 If applying retroactively to a server, this will cause existing players to be re-spawned once.

+### Spawn invites

+Randomized spawning typically causes players to spawn far from eachother.
+If players wish to share a single spawn point, a player can invite another to join their spawn position.

+The player issuing the invite (host) must typically pay a levvy when the other player (guest) accepts.

+When the guest accepts:

+* The host will pay the levvy from their inventory
+* The guest's spawn will be set to the host's spawn position
+* The guest will be transported to their new spawn immediately

+This effect is permanent ; the guest cannot "undo" to retrieve their old spawn.
+The guest should cleanup their old spawn before leaving it.
+Server admins may wish to allow extended transportable inventory, like bags or ender chests, to facilitate such transitions.

 ## Settings